PKXH/movie-night-streamer/README.md

 4. Set up an ssh tunnel from your local machine to the server on which you're running nginx & webfs **OR** make sure port **1935** is unblocked on the remote server
 5. Play your video using your local rtmp-stream capable app ([OBS](https://obsproject.com), [VLC](https://www.videolan.org/vlc/index.html), [ffmpeg](https://trac.ffmpeg.org/wiki/StreamingGuide), etc.) and (if ssh-tunneling) set it to rtmp-stream to `http://localhost:1935/ingest/stream` **OR** (if port-connecting) set it to rtmp-stream to `http://<your nginx machine's ip address>:1935/ingest/stream` (note you can change the "stream" portion of the URL to a custom stream-key for security by changing the name of the "stream" application context in `nginx.conf`)

+At this point, your video should be visible at `http://<your nginx machine's ip address>:8081/viewer.html`.
+Enjoy!

 ## Shutdown Procedure
 1. Stop reverse proxy server: `sudo nginx -s stop`
 2. Stop viewer page web server with `ctrl-C`.